biotrain-latam/AI-pilot-course/Module 1.1 General introduction/README.md

 ### Collaborators

-Carla Valeria Filippi, Facultad de Agronomia, Universidad de la República, Uruguay
+Carla Valeria Filippi, Faculty of Agronomy, University of the Republic, Uruguay Jose Arturo Molina Mora - University of Costa Rica, Co-Investigator, lead for LATAM, Costa Rica

 ### Secondee

-Daniel Céspedes Tenorio, Facultad de Mirobiología, Universidad de Costa Rica, Costa Rica
+Daniel Céspedes Tenorio, Faculty of Myrobiology, University of Costa Rica, Costa Rica

 ## Learning outcomes
 By the end of this course, participants will be able to: ERASE OTHER OUTCOMES NOT CORRESPONDING TO YOUR MODULE